crossplane/crossplane/docs/stacks-guide-azure.md

 We also will need to use our Azure subscription id to provision some of the resources we will need.
-You can set an environment variable so that you will have access when creating resources that require it:
+You can set an environment variable so that you will have access when creating resources that require it.
+If you have a JSON tool like [jq][jq], you can use:

 ```bash
 export SUBSCRIPTION_ID=$(cat crossplane-azure-provider-key.json | jq -j '.subscriptionId')